danielwerner-dev/adp-test-danielwerner/README.md

 # ADP Innovation Labs Pre-Interview Assignment

-Hello potential future coworker! :D
+Hello, potential future coworker! :D
 We're looking forward to having some great days working on creating new projects, debugging issues, planning applications, solving problems, and all of the other fun things we do here in Ventures Brazil Labs - together with you!